Speak to your doctor about Rebif® (interferon beta-1a)

 6 tips for better communication

-Have you ever left an appointment and realized you forgot to discuss questions or thoughts you might have had?
-Are you overwhelmed by some of the language your healthcare provider uses to discuss your test results or your MS?
+Have you ever left a doctor appointment and realized you forgot to discuss questions or thoughts you might have had?
+Are you overwhelmed by some of the language your healthcare provider uses to discuss your test results or your multiple sclerosis?

 Here are some ideas to help make conversations about MS with your healthcare provider more productive: